wannabewayno/Project-Rundown/README.md

  The keys "development","test" and "production" refer to different configurations of the database required for the purpose in mind.

 ##### "production"
-  * will the configuration information used when the app is deployed and live.
+  * The configuration information used when the app is deployed and live.

 ##### "test"
  * Will be the database you might use to perfrom testing and you might have specific data seeded in the database for testing out particular cases of your codebase.

 ##### "development"
-  * Is the database configuration used when developing the code and performing manual testing.
+  * Configuration used when developing the code and performing manual testing.

 The closest context to our situation at the moment is development.
 For the purpose of this walk through, i've modified the data under the "development" key in config.json to connect to a dummy database on my machine.